$453,920Average Value$283Average Price per Sq Ft6Homes For Sale

 Public education in Pascoag-Harrisville

 Pascoag-Harrisville is served by the Burrillville School District.
-Students may attend Steere Farm Elementary School, which is given a C+ rating by Niche and features academic programs like Eureka Math.
-At Burrillville Middle School, rated C+ by Niche, students can join Project Lead the Way, a hands-on program that teaches STEM concepts through robotics and automation projects.
-Burrillville High School is given a B rating by Niche.
+Students may attend Steere Farm Elementary School, which is given a C-plus rating by Niche and features academic programs like Eureka Math.
+At Burrillville Middle School, also rated C-plus, students can join Project Lead the Way, a hands-on program that teaches STEM concepts through robotics and automation projects.
+Burrillville High School is given a B rating.

 Burrillville High School offers a strong athletic program fostering fitness and teamwork.